sephid86/gtkapi/README.md

 http://k-lint.net

-This is for learn GTK.
+This i0s for learn GTK.

-This is for koreans.
+This is for Koreans.